-In this era of fast and reliable application processing, everybody is opting for distributed caching to get the best performance out of their applications.
-If your .NET application attracts high traffic resulting in a very high number of transactions, then you definitely need NCache.
+In this era of fast and reliable application processing, everybody is opting for distributed caching to get the best performance out of their application.
+If your web applications attract high traffic causing extremely high transactions, then you definitely need NCache.

 NCache is an in-memory distributed caching solution that provides linear scalability to .NET and Java applications.
-Among various topologies that NCache provides to you, the most popular is Partitioned-Replica.
-A Partitioned-Replica topology gives you the best of both worlds: linear scalability, and high availability.
+Among various topologies that NCache provides you, the most popular is Partitioned-Replica topology.
+Partitioned-Replica topology gives you the best of both worlds, linear scalability, and high availability.

 In the Partitioned-Replica cluster, data is partitioned as well as replicated on all the nodes.
 Hence, if a server node goes down, its clients can continue with their operations by interacting with its replica counterpart.
 As soon as a node goes down, the state transfer process is triggered to auto-rebalance the orphaned data.
 Now assume that you have a Partitioned-Replica cluster, and you require one of the nodes to be stopped for maintenance while knowing that you will be restarting that node not that long after?
 Let us see what this behavior is and how it could be a challenge for you.

 Auto-Rebalancing Challenges During Maintenance

 Every time a node is stopped in a Partitioned-Replica cluster; state transfer is triggered to rebalance the data throughout the cluster.
-This process could take a lot more time than anticipated, which affects your application’s performance, especially when the nodes hold tens of gigabytes of data.
+This process can take more time than anticipated, which affects your application’s performance, especially when the nodes hold tens of gigabytes of data.

 The following figure explains the behavior of the Partitioned-Replica cluster when a node is stopped.